calref/cboe/StyleGuide.md

 acceptable in a source file, but discouraged.
 Using declarations are fine in source files, but not in header files unless they're in an inline function or class declaration.
 Namespace aliases are encouraged for long namespaces.
-When using std::bind within a function, always put a `using namespace std::placeholders;` line somewhere in the function.
+When using `std::bind` within a function, always put a `using namespace std::placeholders;` line somewhere in the function.

 Don't use nested classes.

 Only put absolutely necessary functions in header files; if a function only needs to be used in one file, it shouldn't be in a header.
-In this case, it should be declared static.
+In this case, it should be declared `static`.
 (Don't use an anonymous namespace for this purpose.)

 Local variables should be declared as close to the point of use as